The latest Vibes Push Notifications Android SDK installation instructions are also located in the Vibes SDK repository .

-The Android install files and documentation are also available from the Vibes GitHub repository at: https://github.com/tablexi/vibes-sdk-android.
+The Android install files are available from the Vibes Github Repository.

-- Click Add Firebase (Note: This will take you away from this Vibes documentation Wiki) and follow the instructions on the Firebase website.
+Click Add Firebase and follow the instructions on the Firebase website.
 This will include setting up the Google Services plugin and downloading the

 Add the Vibes SDK by doing the following: